AT the time of writing there is still no political oversight operating at West Dunbartonshire Council with staff left in the dark.

 So why did they do it?
 Why did they take this “tough” (sic) decision.

-Many trade union activists believe it was to dampen down expectation what the working class could get from this Labour Government.
+Many trade union activists believe it was to dampen down expectations of what the working class could get from this Labour Government.

-While Clydebank TUC will be campaigning on the streets over this attack on pensioners they are other even more pressing issues for our old folk.
-Britain has one of the lowest state pensions in Europe and tax free thresholds are frozen until 2028 while the cost of living soars.
+While Clydebank TUC will be campaigning on the streets over this attack on pensioners there are other even more pressing issues for our old folk.
+Britain has one of the lowest state pensions in Europe and tax-free thresholds are frozen until 2028 while the cost of living soars.

 As for the excuse of the shock of finding a £22 billion black hole.
 The Institute of Fiscal Studies said the “black hole was obvious to anyone who dared to look”.
 Others agreed.